arrow_back_ios

 What Must Be Observed When Replacing Torque Measurement Shafts in Existing Systems?

-When replacing shaft torque transducers in existing systems, the geometric dimensions, including the mounting hole pattern, and shaft diameter must be taken into consideration.
-The signal output must also be compatible or easy to adapt.
-As torque transducers often have very similar dimensions and voltage and frequency outputs are widely used, usually only few adaptations are necessary, and it is often easy to install a replacement.
+When replacing shaft torque transducers in existing systems, it is essential to consider the geometric dimensions, including the mounting hole pattern and shaft diameter.
+Additionally, the signal output must be compatible or easily adaptable.
+Since torque transducers often share similar dimensions and commonly use voltage and frequency outputs, only few adaptations are typically required, making installation straightforward.